Doom2615/RaycastedAntiESP/README.md

 ## Dependencies:
 - Packetevents
-  - In v1: Only needed if you are using the cull-players option and wish for the players to remain in the tablist
-  - In v2: Required for all features
+  - Required for all features, as packets are intercepted and rewritten to make sure that clients never learn about anything they should not be able to see.

 ## Known issues:
 - Due to the nature of the plugin, there will be a short delay once an entity should be visible before it appears, causing it to appear like it "popped" into view.

 ## Versioning:
-Note that the following versioning information only applies to v2 and beyond.
+Note that the following versioning information only applies to v2 and beyond, and alpha versions of v2 start with a major version number of 0 rather than 2.

 RaycastedAntiESP binaries are composed of four distinct modules: the core, Locatable-lib (used for platform-independent location objects), [CubiLogging](https://github.com/Cubicake/CubiLogging/tree/main), and a platform adapter.